CurveBending/CurveBending.github.io/_posts/2024-08-15-Startup Life.md

 ---
 layout: post
-title:  "Start-up Life"
+title:  "Startup Life"
 date:   2024-08-15T00:00:00-00:00
 author: Cece
-categories: "Start-up"
+categories: "Startup"
 tags: "AI"
 ---
-My partner is building an AI Agent start-up.
-As we are deep in the tranches as a team, the start-up life has also become a part of my life.
+My partner is building an AI Agent startup.
+As we are deep in the tranches as a team, the startup life has also become a part of my life.

 We're one year in, and the company is still in the very early stages.
 There are three volunteers/contractors helping out, but he's still the only one who is building the company full-time.